 Emerging technologies such as the Internet of Things, drones, driverless trucks, and robotics all suggest endless possibilities for innovation—particularly to members of the C-suite.
-But it's important to recognize that while these technologies will have a massive impact on the supply chain, these changes won't happen today—or even the immediate future.
-Indeed for most companies, "innovation" means improving existing processes or the current business model to impact the company's bottom line.
+But it's important to recognize that while these technologies will have a massive impact on the supply chain, the changes won't happen today—or even the immediate future.
+Indeed for most companies, "innovation" means altering existing processes or the current business model to improve the company's bottom line.
 In fact, 85 percent of supply chain leaders defined innovation as "process improvements" or "business model innovation."1

 Business leaders need to remember that definition as they think about what innovation can mean to their supply chain.
 Innovation is more than technology buzzwords; it's a continuum of improvements and goals that advance the business to the next level.
-Some of those goals can certainly include adopting and implementing emerging technology like wearables in the warehouse, but adopting emerging technology shouldn't be the singular innovation goal of the organization.
+Some of those goals can certainly include adopting and implementing an emerging technology like wearables, but "adopting emerging technology" shouldn't be the singular innovation goal of the organization.

 While companies shouldn't ignore the ever-changing technology landscape, there are many smaller opportunities for companies to innovate that can be as impactful to the business.
 For example, Kenco Innovation Labs pursued one such smaller innovation idea when it created LoadProof, a photo app for smart devices that allows managers to record the condition of shipments to improve compliance and reduce costs.
 While the solution seems simple, it helps to solve a major challenge that many of Kenco's customers were having with retail chargebacks.
 The app was prototyped and launched as a 90-day pilot program that produced results, which led to a wider implementation in over 35 facilities.